sushihangover/sushihangover.github.io/source/_posts/2015-06-09-mono-64-bit-vs-32-bit-benchmark-using-scimark.markdown

 {% blockquote https://code.google.com/p/scimark-csharp %} This is the C# port of the Scimark benchmark.
 The original C and Java sources can be found at http://math.nist.gov/scimark2/.
 The original work to port the benchmark to C# was done by Chris Re and Wener Vogels of the Rotor project. {% endblockquote %}

-Running an Apples to Apples comparision across platforms and different mono builds using different llvm versions jitting is not really valid test-case.
-So the following benchmark matrix is based on the **same** clang/llvm version compiling the **same** mono version in x64 (PE32+) and i386 (PE32) archs.
+Running an Apples to Apples comparision across platforms and different mono builds using different llvm versions jitting is not really a valid test-case.
+So the following benchmark matrix is based on the **same** clang/llvm version compiling the **same** mono version in x64 (PE32+) and i386 (PE32) archs on just one platform (my 'old' 'MacBookPro).

-Compile:
+## Compile four different CIL (exe) images:

-* x64 and x86 Mono Debug versions (Debug Full, no optimize)
+* x64 and x86 Mono Debug  (*Debug Full, no optimize*)
-* x64 and x86 Mono Release (No Debug, Optimized)
+* x64 and x86 Mono Release (*No Debug, Optimized*)

-Execute 32-bit Mono and 62-bit Mono loading the respective CIL (exe) images:
+## Execute 32-bit Mono and 62-bit Mono versions loading the respective CIL (exe) images:

 * **LLVM turned off**
 * **LLVM turned on** (--llvm)

 {% pullquote %}
 The results are not really that surprising in regards to is 64-bit number crunching faster than 32-bit, yes, 64-bit it faster, about 1.2x faster.
-The surprise for me is the LLVM results, both in  {" x86 and x64 versions of mono/llvm builds, mono enabled LLVM produces code that is 1.5x faster "} under SciMark.
+The surprise for me is the LLVM results, both  {" in x86 and x64 versions of mono/llvm builds, mono enabled LLVM produces code that is 1.5x faster "} under SciMark.
 This speed difference is well worth the slightly longer startup times that jitting with LLVM causes.
 {% endpullquote %}

 Get the SciMark repo on my [GitHub]( https://github.com/sushihangover/scimark-csharp) and run it on your platform.